-Whether bustling with life at concert time, still and serene when the crowds empty out, or ringing with the rehearsals emanating from stages and studios, Tanglewood has an energy that vibrates with its music and its history.
+Whether bustling with concertgoers, still and serene when they empty out, or ringing with rehearsals heard from its from its many stages and studios, Tanglewood has an energy that vibrates with its music and its history.

 There is plenty to explore.

-Standing on the hill by the Visitors Center, one can take in an expansive view of Lake Mahkeenac, also known as the Stockbridge Bowl, set against the backdrop of the blue rise of Monument Mountain in the distance.
+Standing on the hill by the Visitors Center, one can take in an expansive view of Lake Mahkeenac, set against the blue rise of Monument Mountain in the distance.

-1,100 trees from over 30 different species populate the campus, flanking visitors as they move along the pathways, and providing shade as Sunday concert-goers picnic on the lawn — the gnarled roots of many exhibiting the eponymous tangled wood.
+1,100 trees from over 80 different species populate the campus, flanking visitors as they move along the pathways, and providing shade on the lawn during Sunday afternoon concerts.
 10,000 flowers are planted and maintained each summer.

 The Story of Tanglewood